Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/weapon_management.md

 option, or is launched.
 The HEAT light arrangement corresponds with the [launch sequence](../../stores/air_to_air/aim_9.md#launch-sequence) of the [AIM-9](../../stores/air_to_air/aim_9.md).

+The left pair of lights represent station 2L and 2R respectively, while the right pair is linked to stations 8L and 8R.

 ## Radar Missile Power Switch